Handbook

 Engineering

-We're currently hiring intermediate and senior developers on the frontend team!
+We're currently hiring and developers on the frontend team!

-Engineering roles are grouped into two tracks: one for developers, who focus on individual contributions (IC), and for engineering managers, who focus on managing people.
+Engineering roles are grouped into two : one for developers, who focus on individual contributions (IC), and for engineering managers, who focus on managing people.

 The engineering department is lead by the CTO (currently: 'Head of Engineering')